Mastercard Identity Check: A Crucial Component of a Multilayered Fraud Management Strategy

 - Mastercard Identity Check

-Identity Check is the Mastercard-branded deployment of 3-D Secure technology.
-It was created to make online Mastercard transactions as safe, fast, and convenient as purchases made in a store.Learn More About 3-D Secure technology
+Identity Check was created to make online Mastercard transactions as safe, fast, and convenient as purchases made in a store.
+This extra layer of verification helps protect both cardholders and merchants during checkout.Learn More About 3-D Secure technology

 The program works by verifying a customer's identity at the checkout stage, ensuring that transactions come from only authorized Mastercard card users.
-This 3-D Secure Visa deployment is the same technology used by other card networks like JCB, American Express, and Discover.
-Visa, for instance, refers to their 3DS-based product as Verified by Visa.Learn More About 3-D Secure technology
+This 3-D Secure Mastercard deployment is the same technology used by other card networks like JCB, American Express, and Discover.
+Visa, for instance, refers to their 3DS product as Verified by Visa.

 How Does Mastercard Identity Check Work?